-Justice / Stallings Crossroads median real estate price is $316,180, which is more expensive than 40.8% of the neighborhoods in North Carolina and 36.2% of the neighborhoods in the U.S.
+Justice / Stallings Crossroads median real estate price is $244,013, which is less expensive than 68.5% of North Carolina neighborhoods and 72.5% of all U.S. neighborhoods.

-The average rental price in Justice / Stallings Crossroads is currently $2,014, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 61.4% of the neighborhoods in North Carolina.
+The average rental price in Justice / Stallings Crossroads is currently $1,894, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 40.8% of North Carolina neighborhoods.

 Justice / Stallings Crossroads is a remote neighborhood (based on population density) located in Louisburg, North Carolina.

-Justice / Stallings Crossroads real estate is primarily made up of medium sized (three or four bedroom) to large (four, five or more bedroom) single-family homes and mobile homes.
+Justice / Stallings Crossroads real estate is primarily made up of medium sized (three or four bedroom) to small (studio to two bedroom) single-family homes and mobile homes.
 Most of the residential real estate is owner occupied.
 Many of the residences in the Justice / Stallings Crossroads neighborhood are established but not old, having been built between 1970 and 1999.
 A number of residences were also built between 2000 and the present.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.